reading-club/reading-club.github.io/_5weekplus/week2.md

 ### Popularity

-In the example of internet links, popular is attractive can be models by a dynamic generation of network following some rules.
+In the example of internet links, popular is attractive can be modeled by a dynamic generation of network following some rules.

 1. At each step we have $m$ links distributed.
 2. The probability of attaching to some node with degree $k_i$ is